English original

 Medellin

-Linea A is elevated and provides a view of the city and the mountains near.
+Line A is elevated and provides a view of the city and the surrounding mountains.

 Miami

-The Metromover seems like a great way to get an impression of the city.
+The free Metromover seems like a great way to get an impression of the city.

 Moscow